RubenGithub1108/RubenGithub1108/README.md

 - 💞️ I’m looking to collaborate in a company that uses machine learning in its business
 - 📫 How to reach by my email ruben.palma1108@gmail.com

-# Mis repositorios son de guia para aprender python y cienecia de datos
+# Mis repositorios son de guia para aprender python y ciencia de datos

 <!---